Teksta versija

 [20 June 2019]

-Section 29.2 (1) If an electronic auction of immovable property is organised, a person who wishes to participate in the auction of immovable property shall, within 20 days from the commencement date of the auction indicated in an advertisement regarding auction, lodge a security to the organiser of the auction in the amount indicated in the advertisement regarding auction and using the website of electronic auctions send a request to the organiser of the auction to authorise him or her to participate in the auction.
+Section 29.2 (1) If an electronic auction of immovable property is organised, a person who wishes to participate in the auction of immovable property shall, within 20 days from the commencement date of the auction indicated in the auction advertisement, lodge a security to the organiser of the auction in the amount indicated in the auction advertisement and using the website of electronic auctions send a request to the organiser of the auction to authorise him or her to participate in the auction.
 The organiser of the auction shall, within seven days after receipt of an application of the applicant, authorise applicants who have met all preconditions for the auction to participate in the auction.
 The members authorised for the auction may make bids during the entire course of the auction.

-(2) If an electronic auction of movable property is organised, a person who wishes to participate in the auction of movable property shall, within 10 days from the commencement date of the auction of movable property indicated in an advertisement regarding auction, lodge a security to the organiser of the auction in the amount indicated in the advertisement regarding auction and using the website of electronic auctions send a request to the organiser of the auction to authorise him or her to participate in the auction.
-If the notional price of movable property is EUR 10 000 or more, the time period during which the person lodges a security to the organiser of the auction and sends a request to the organiser of the auction to authorise him or her to participate in the auction shall be 20 days from the commencement date of the auction of movable property indicated in an advertisement regarding auction.
+(2) If an electronic auction of movable property is organised, a person who wishes to participate in the auction of movable property shall, within 10 days from the commencement date of the auction of movable property indicated in the auction advertisement, lodge a security to the organiser of the auction in the amount indicated in the auction advertisement and using the website of electronic auctions send a request to the organiser of the auction to authorise him or her to participate in the auction.
+If the notional price of movable property is EUR 10 000 or more, the term during which the person lodges a security to the organiser of the auction and sends a request to the organiser of the auction to authorise him or her to participate in the auction shall be 20 days from the commencement date of the auction of movable property indicated in the auction advertisement.
 The organiser of the auction shall, within seven days after receipt of an application of the applicant, authorise applicants who have met all preconditions for the auction to participate in the auction.
 The members authorised for the auction may make bids during the entire course of the auction.

 [20 June 2019; 6 May 2021]